mveteanu/CodeAvenger/_posts/2017-05-19-JavaScript-Modulo-operation-and-Caesar-Cipher.md

 Have fun!
 Encrypt a few messages to try out the code.
 Remember: If you encrypt with a positive key, use the complementary negative key to decrypt it.

-You can also use this code to decode those ROT13 messages that appears everywhere on the web and newsgroups.
+You can also use this code to decode those [ROT13](https://en.wikipedia.org/wiki/ROT13) messages that appears everywhere on the web and newsgroups.

-In a future article, I will tackle other ‘limitations’ and solutions to common languages and frameworks such as working correctly with floating point (IEEE 754) numbers in scientific calculations.
+In a future article, I will tackle other 'limitations' and solutions to common languages and frameworks such as working correctly with floating point (IEEE 754) numbers in scientific calculations.

 VMA